 Research and development

-In 2022-2023 we received £217,000 in grant funding for our R&D work.
+In 2023-2024 we received £269,000 in grant funding for our R&D work.
 Our outputs include developing the metadata management system Thoth as part of Copim, which now handles all our metadata and underlies our book catalogue.
-We have also developed our own website, the code for which we plan to release as an open source white label site that other publishers can adopt for their own operations.
+This figure also includes the funding we received to enable our participation in the PALOMERA project on OA book policy.

 Our financial figures